 There you go.
 That’s how you build your own Facebook Review links!

 Resources To Get More Facebook Reviews

-Now that you’ve gone ahead and generated your Facebook review link for your business account, how can you put it to good use?
+Now that you’ve generated your Facebook review link for your business account, how can you put it to good use?

 As obvious as it sounds, the best thing you can do is ask your customers directly to write a Facebook review.
 There are several creative ways you can go about making this request.